AlexTelon/FlexiCharge-Android/README.md

 ## Support

-Create an issue on GitHub or contact our Scrum Leader at jofi1617@student.ju.se
+Create an issue on GitHub or contact the Scrum Master emely.kara6@gmail.com or Product Owner foal20ym@student.ju.se / alexander-forsanker2011@hotmail.com

 ## Register Activity
 self explanatory, the user registers using email and password, gets a conformation code and